A walk around the Burleigh Heads park started our

 Departed our house in Adalaide for Quorn in the Flinder’s

 Ranges.
-We took the scenic route that had us pass through classic heritage
+We took the scenic route that had us pass

 towns in the wine regions, followed by large expanses of farm land comparable